bahaisongproject/bahai-songs/README.md

      - Install chordpro: `sudo cpan install chordpro`
      - Install pdftk: `sudo apt install pdftk`

-__Note__: pdftk is only needed for adding the bahá'í song project logo -- you can also skip this and remove the the command in the Makefile.
+__Note__: pdftk is only needed for adding the bahá'í song project logo -- you can also skip this and remove the command in the Makefile.